 This category refers to user processes that were started with no explicit scheduling priority.

-nicewasn't used to change the default value.
+nice wasn’t used to change the default value.
 The user and nice values account for all the user processes.
-High CPU use in this category may indicate a runaway process, and you can use the output in the process table to identify if this is the case.
+High CPU use in this category may indicate a runaway process, and you can use the output in the process table to identify any culprits.

 sy, system: time running kernel processes

 Most applications have both user and kernel components.
 When the Linux kernel is doing something like making system calls, checking permissions, or interacting with devices on behalf of an application, the kernel’s use of the CPU is displayed here.
 When a process is doing its own work, it will appear in either the user figure described above or, if its priority was explicitly set using the